RiverGlide/CukeSalad/README.md

 There's no need to write `step_definitions`...
-Simply express the _roles_ and the _tasks_ in clear, concise and easy to read classes.
+Simply express the _roles_ and the _tasks_ in clear, concise, easy to read classes.

 Our finished Calculator example's directory structure looks like this...